 Suming Huang, Ph.D.

-Epigenetic modifications play an important role in chromatin organization and gene expression.
-Perturbation of this process often leads to cancer.
-My lab is interested in understanding the epigenetic mechanism that underlies the controls of the enhancer and promoter interaction during transcriptional activation.
-We are currently focusing on examining the epigenetic mechanisms by which the chromatin insulator binding factor USF1 maintains a local environment of active chromatin, both by biochemical and functional analysis of the USF1 associated histone modifying enzyme complexes.
-We are also studying the effects of these complexes on histone modification patterns, local and long-range chromatin structure, and transcriptional regulation.
+Research Interests: Epigenetic mechanism that underlies the controls of the enhancer and promoter interaction during transcriptional activation.
+Dr. Huang and his lab are currently focusing on examining the epigenetic mechanisms by which the chromatin insulator binding factor USF1 maintains a local environment of active chromatin, both by biochemical and functional analysis of the USF1 associated histone modifying enzyme complexes.
+His lab is also studying the effects of these complexes on histone modification patterns, local and long-range chromatin structure, and transcriptional regulation.

-Another project that my lab is focusing on is the transcriptional regulation of TAL1/SCL, which plays a critical role in normal and malignant hematopoiesis.
+Another project that hislab is focusing on is the transcriptional regulation of TAL1/SCL, which plays a critical role in normal and malignant hematopoiesis.
 Activation of TAL1 is the most frequent gain-of-function mutation occurring in T-cell lymphoblastic leukemia (T-ALL).
-We will use biochemical and cell biology approaches such as protein purification, siRNA knockdown, tissue culture, ChIP-Seq, ChIP, microarray, and in vitro and in vivo transformation assays to determine: 1) the mechanism that triggers the ectopic activation of TAL1 transcription in T-ALL, and 2) the mechanism that dictates the TAL1 transcriptional activity in normal and malignant hematopoiesis.
+His lab will use biochemical and cell biology approaches such as protein purification, siRNA knockdown, tissue culture, ChIP-Seq, ChIP, microarray, and in vitro and in vivo transformation assays to determine: 1) the mechanism that triggers the ectopic activation of TAL1 transcription in T-ALL, and 2) the mechanism that dictates the TAL1 transcriptional activity in normal and malignant hematopoiesis.